Can We Talk Models Into Seeing the World Differently?: Introduction

-We study of the texture vs.\ shape bias and its steerability in recent vision language models (VLMs).
-Here we use VLM to refer to text/vision-input models that output text generated by a large language model (LLM).
-Our investigation shows that the model's inherent bias towards texture is far less pronounced in VLMs than in most previously studied vision-only models.
-As shown in \cref{fig:teaser}, most VLMs decide by shape more often than by texture, even when prompted in a neutral way (while not approaching the human shape bias).
-Further, we can confirm that VLMs learn to understand the visual concepts of \emph{shape} and \emph{texture}, such that they allow steering of the prediction to some extent by simple prompt modifications.
+We are the first to provide a large-scale study for VLMs, investigating the texture/shape bias in object recognition in visual question answering and image captioning.
+Our investigation shows that the texture bias is by default far less pronounced in VLMs than in most previously studied vision-only models.
+As shown in \cref{fig:teaser}, VLMs decide by shape more often than by texture - albeit not matching the human shape bias ($96\%$).
+Further, we find that by using biased instructions, we can steer the model output to some extent in both directions, toward a texture or shape bias.
+This demonstrates that visual biases in multi-modal models can be influenced by language, opening up an exciting new possibility of aligning model outputs using language prompts, without the need for retraining.
+In summary, our large-scale study offers the following findings:

-Our contribution can be summarized into the following findings: \begin{itemize} \item \textbf{Text appears to influence visual texture/shape bias}.
-Through a large-scale study, we report that even though texture bias is a vision-only bias found in common vision models, VLMs are often more shape-biased than their vision encoders, even though they decide based on texture more often than humans would do (\cref{sec:results}). \item \textbf{VLMs have an understanding of the visual concepts \textit{shape} and \textit{texture} which allows \textit{steering}.} Given that multimodal models do not appear to simply inherit visual biases from their vision encoders, this suggests that we may be able to steer visual biases through language.
-We test and confirm this hypothesis with a set of experiments.
-For instance, shape bias can be steered as low as 49\% and as high as 72\% through prompting alone: given that visual biases can be influenced through text, this insight can be harnessed to steer them (\cref{sec:steering}). \end{itemize}
+\begin{itemize}[leftmargin=2ex] \item We show that VLMs preserve cue biases of their vision-encoders only to some extent, \eg, they are yielding decisions that are more shape-biased than pure vision models, albeit not reaching human levels of the shape bias (\cref{subsec:key_results}). \item We show that uni-modal vision encoders generate a flexible representation that contains texture and shape cues.
+Ultimately, the language modality (through the LLM) tends to suppress either of the cues, such that objects are recognized purely on the grounds of either shape or texture (\cref{sec:origins}). \item We find that VLMs offer a unique opportunity to steer visual biases through language alone, stemming from the multi-modal fusion.
+For instance, we can steer the shape bias as low as 49\% and as high as 72\% through prompting alone without significantly affecting the accuracy (\cref{sec:steering}).
+This ability is not limited to the texture/shape bias (\cref{subsec:other_biases}). \end{itemize}